 First of all, you should start going to bed earlier and getting a little more sleep each day.
 If you can do that, you’ll put yourself in a much healthier position.
 Many people underestimate the amount of sleep they need each night, and this leads to all kinds of mental and physical health problems that can be easily avoided.

 It’s pretty well known that exercise is really good for both our physical and mental health.
 There’s heaps of different types of exercise you can do from home, thanks to YouTube and apps.
+It’s one of those simple self care ideas that works.
 We’ve listed a few you might like to try:

 Do a Puzzle That Challenges You